 Damian Hinds was in his element when he visited a Kent primary school today.
-In fact, the education secretary was enjoying himself so much, aides all but had to physically drag him out of the classrooms, where he spoke with enthusiasm to pupils about their work.
+In fact, the education secretary was enjoying himself so much, aides all but had to physically drag him out of

 "This is the best bit of my job, and it's what makes my job in government," the politician remarked.